Q: What decision did the BSA make regarding girls’ involvement in the organization?

 Q: What is the official process for a pack to recruit girls?

 The Chartered Organization and the pack leadership must agree on how they are going to best serve the local youth and community.
 The Pack then needs to let the local council know the option they have chosen; serve girls and boys, remain serving all-boys, or interested in starting an all-girls pack.
 This information will be utilized in the online registration system for new parents looking to join a Pack.
-The program will begin with fall recruiting in August for girls in grades K-5th grade.

 Q: Does our pack have enough leaders to handle the influx of new membership?